Table of Contents

 - Role-based access control (RBAC) with Laravel Policies & Gates

-We also add optional multi-factor authentication (MFA) for enterprise projects.
+We also offer optional multi-factor authentication (MFA) for enterprise projects.

 8. We Apply Rate Limiting & Request Throttling